abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 inner cultivation?* This is how we develop the Dhamma in our hearts and relinquish the defilements of the mind.

-# So What Am I, Chopped Liver!?
+# So What Am I, Chopped Liver?!

 ## Ajahn Amaro • December 2008